dginev/arxiv-statement-classification/EXPERIMENTAL_LOG.md

 # TODO: Variants to try out
  * Embedding dropout of 0.5 instead of the biLSTM dropout
- * CNN + MAXPOOL + DENSE + DENSE variant, instead of the biLSTM variant.
  * biLSTM + Attention = https://github.com/keras-team/keras/issues/4962#issuecomment-271934502
  * 5-level deep biLSTM (what # of units in each?
 100? and dropout?
 0.2?)
  * biLSTMs seem to converge very fast, maybe 3 epochs max?